 Arkansas DWI Resources

 If you're facing a DWI charge in Arkansas, you should know that you could be hit with serious fines, license suspension, and even jail time for the worst offenses.
 However, you may have a solid legal defense to the charges, and it makes sense to consult with an attorney before stepping foot in the court room.
-A good next step is to contact an Arkansas DWI attorney for a free case evaluation.
+A good next step is to contact an Arkansas DWI attorney near you.